adriangb/scikeras/rfcs/1-input-pipeline.md

 Some outstanding issues:

-1. API for transforming prediciton probabilties into class predictions.
-This only applies to classifiers, but can it be generalized and included into the base interface?
-2. Validations that require a model to be built.
+1. Validations that require a model to be built.
 For example, checking the model's output shape (#106, #143).
-3. Transformations involving not just the data but other parameters passed to Keras' `fit`/`predict` (#167).
+2. Transformations involving not just the data but other parameters passed to Keras' `fit`/`predict` (#167).